pephumin/pebinary.com/_posts/2016-07-27-company-registration.md

 ![Department of Business Development logo][dbd-logo]

-This process started two days ago (25 July 2016) and it has finally completed today (27 July 2016).
+This process started and ended within only two days ago, the actual completion was on 27 July 2016.

 As we have heard from many people on how really difficult it could be to deal with this government sector, we decided to hire a third party to conduct this particular process for us.
 And as expected, it involves with a lot of paperwork and signatures.